 The enzyme replacement therapy Naglazyme® (galsulfase, BioMarin Pharmaceutical Inc.) was approved for treatment of MPS 6 by the FDA in May 2005 and by the EMA in January 2006.

-There is only one enzyme replacement therapy for this disease: Mepsevii® (vestronidase alfa, Ultragenyx Pharmaceuticals).
+There is only one enzyme replacement therapy for MPS 7: Mepsevii® (vestronidase alfa, Ultragenyx Pharmaceuticals).
 The drug was approved for clinical use by the FDA in November 2017 and by the EMA in August of 2018.

 The recombinant enzyme drug Brineura™ (cerliponase alfa, BioMarin Pharmaceutical Inc.) was approved for treatment of CLN2 disease by the FDA in April 2017 and by the European Medicines Agency in June 2017.